NiklausHofer/suniversal/README.md

 | Type 5   | confirmed working                        |
 | Type 4   | feedback wanted                          |
 | Type 3   | feedback wanted                          |

-#### Coming Soon
-- mouse support - most of this is already implemented, only I don't have an actual *SUN* mouse to test...

 ## Background